estates-monitor/betterelephant.github.io/source/_posts/2012-09-25-heygate-cinemas-opening-night.markdown

 </br>
 </br>
 </br>
 {% img right http://betterelephant.github.com/images/mrstilki.jpg 400 300 %}Meanwhile two of the remaining households on the estate - about to be <a href="http://heygate.github.io/displacement.html">forcibly displaced</a> - include pensioners in their seventies & eighties.
-Since the council <a href="http://www.southwarknews.co.uk/00,news,19279,185,00.htm">switched their heating off</a> in 2010, the Mustafa family and the Tilki family have been sat at home covered in blankets huddled around a portable electric fan heater - whilst artists and revellers gather around the spectacle of a fire-breathing dragon in the estate's former community hall. </br>Welcome to London's most inequitable regeneration scheme and most brazen example of Gentrification at its worst.&nbsp;
+Since the council <a href="http://www.southwarknews.co.uk/00,news,19279,185,00.htm">switched their heating off</a> in 2010, the Mustafa family and the Tilki family have been sat at home covered in blankets huddled around a portable electric fan heater - whilst artists and revellers gather around the spectacle of a fire-breathing dragon in the estate's former community hall. </br>Welcome to London's least equitable regeneration scheme and most brazen example of Gentrification in action.&nbsp;
 </br>
 <center>
 <img src="http://heygate.github.io/img/mrsmustafa.jpg" height="400" width="400"/>